mintnchocochip/myPortfolio/public/UI/README.md

 ![alt text](hero-desktop.png)

 ## Prizes Component
 This component requires GSAP Scrolltrigger and ThreeJS to work.
-When the user scrolls in, the trophy rotates and the text fades in.
+When the user scrolls in, the first trophy rotates and the text fades in.
+Then from behind the 1st trophy, the second trophy goes to the left.
+Then, the third trophy behind the first trophy goes to the right.
 This first happens for the first trophy and then the second trophy and then the third trophy.
 ![alt text](prizes.png)

 ## Marketing / Content Component